King, Ontario: Public services

 The township's municipal tax revenue is divided into three streams.
 One portion is combined with that from other municipalities for education purposes, a second portion is used to finance regional projects managed by York Region, and the last portion is used for local services.

 The most significant cultural service provided via municipal funding is the King Township Public Library, which operates four branches in the township.

 Waste management is provided through the region, and is co-ordinated with programs offered in other towns in York Region.
 Weekly green bin compost collection began in September 2007 to complement the weekly blue box collection of recyclable material; collection of all other waste was reduced to once every two weeks.
 Water and wastewater management is operated by the township, though these services are not available ubiquitously; some areas rely on well water and septic tanks.

+Sports

+King was the home for several junior hockey teams, such as the King Wild and the Schomberg Cougars.
+King Wild competed in the Greater Metro Junior A Hockey League for four seasons until relocating to become the Vaughan Wild in 2010.
+The town is currently represented in the Provincial Junior Hockey League by the Schomberg Cougars, an affiliate team for the Aurora Tigers.

+In 2019, Kingsman SC represented the town in the Canadian Soccer League, where they played for only a season.